GodzikLab/Embedding-Sequencer/README.md

 In order to cluster the embeddings into letters, the method uses a <ins>clustering pool</ins> of preselected proteins with locations of interest.
 The embeddings of the pool are clustered into letters, optimized to identify a repeating pattern at each of the locations of interest.

 For example, the hTLR pool is optimized to find leucine-rich repeats.
-It has 7 letters/clusters and uses the 'FEDED' pattern to identify repeats in the alternate sequence.
+It has 7 letters/clusters and uses the 'FEDED' pattern to identify repeats in the cluster-label sequence.
 This information is stored as an HDF file to avoid reclustering the pool for each instance of use and to maintain consistency across the letters.

 ### The Find Flag (-f)